- Fee assured

 This healthcare professional is currently treating patients.
 Please speak to them to find out more about their availability.

 Hisham graduated from Glasgow Medical School with honours in 1994.
 He went on to complete his ear nose and throat surgery specialist training in the West of Scotland, before undertaking a specialist training fellowship in thyroid and parathyroid surgery at Auckland Regional Head and Neck Unit in New Zealand.
 Hisham became a consultant in head and neck surgery at the University Hospitals Coventry and Warwickshire, as well as at Birmingham Heart of England Foundation Trust, in 1994.

 He then joined the University of Birmingham and University Hospitals Birmingham in November 2012 as the Professor of Head and Neck Surgery and Director of the Institute of Head and Neck Studies and Education.

-Hisham is one of only a few surgeons in the UK who perform endoscopic (keyhole) surgery of the thyroid and parathyroids, and his other interests are cancer of the head and neck including voice box (larynx) and mouth (oral).
+Hisham's special interest is all forms of thyroid and parathyroid surgery, including endoscopic (keyhole) surgery of the thyroid and parathyroids.
+His other interests are cancer of the head and neck including voice box (larynx), oropharynx (throat) and mouth (oral).

 His clinical interests include: